San Clemente Island: Fauna and flora

 Island flora includes 300 native taxa and approximately 135 non-native taxa with distribution of at least 47 of the island’s native taxa being restricted to two or more of the California Islands, 15 plant taxa being only found on San Clemente Island, and one insular endemic of the island thought to be extinct.
 The flora of the island includes some plant species found nowhere else in the world.
 These endemic species include the wildflowers San Clemente Island brodiaea, San Clemente Island triteleia, San Clemente Island woodland star, and San Clemente Island Indian paintbrush, and the shrubs San Clemente Island bushmallow and Blair's wirelettuce.
 A unique subspecies of toyon, ssp. macrocarpa, also grows here, as do two rare subspecies of the royal larkspur.

 Earthworms appear to have been introduced in 2008 in soil from the mainland used in a road construction project.
-In this earthworm-free region, the worms alter the soil and microbial communities which allows non-native plants to alter the island’s unique ecosystem and threaten biodiversity that exists there.
+In this earthworm-free region, the worms alter the soil and microbial communities, which allows non-native plants to change the island’s unique ecosystem and threaten biodiversity that exists there.